scilentgemini/scilentgemini/README.md

 ### Yello, I'm **ScilentGemini**! 😴🚀

 Welcome to my GitHub profile!
 I dabble in **Web Development, Graphic Design, and Photography**, mostly when I'm not too busy perfecting the art of procrastination.
-I like to think about building **innovative solutions**… and sometimes, I actually do. 😆
+I like to think about building **innovative solutions**… and yea, I never do. 😆

 ---